 Do you want to improve the public realm in front of the Honeycroft centre, create a pocket park near north of St Barnabas Hall or plot footpaths from Poets Corner to Hove Station?
 Yes?
 The Sackville Road – Conway Street Community Hub Group needs you!
 All these organisations and enterprises operate in a run-down environment, yet they provide vital community services and jobs.
 The council-owned tower blocks have recently been refurbished – this needs to be followed by improvement to their immediate environment.
 Join the Sackville-Conway Neighbourhood Planning Group and help to shape the future development of your neighbourhood.

 This transformation would need inputs from all the community organisations and local businesses in a collaborative process which would build beneficial links between them.
 A vibrant community hub would draw more people into the area; as customers, users of community services and as additional volunteers.

-The essential involvement of local organisations and residents in developing a Community Hub Improvement Scheme is a practical way of engaging many more residents in the development of the Neighbourhood Plan, not least by recruiting new Forum members.
+The involvement of local organisations and residents in developing a Community Hub Improvement Scheme is essential.
+It’s a practical way of engaging many more residents and recruiting new members to get involved in the Neighbourhood Plan.

 For many of these newcomers, the nearest convenience shops will be those in Sackville Rd adjacent to the Salvation Army.
-It is clear that many new residents would benefit from easy access to the community facilities in the proposed Community Hub.
+It’s clear that many new residents would benefit from easy access to community facilities in the proposed Community Hub.